jhnferraris/bot-web/README.md

 **Disclaimer**

 *This is not intended to force anyone to use this repository to start their NodeJS apps.
-I wrote this with the intention to avoid the hassle of memorizing libs to start a NodeJS application*
+I wrote this with the intention to avoid the hassle of memorizing libs to start a NodeJS application.`*
 *Web frameworks such as Express or React are not included since it will be up to the developers discretion to add those.*

 ## Libraries